Pleasant Prairie, Wisconsin

 Pleasant Prairie is a village in Kenosha County, Wisconsin, United States.
-Located along the southwestern shoreline of Lake Michigan, Pleasant Prairie was home to 21,250 people at the 2020 census.
-The village is positioned directly south of the city of Kenosha, Wisconsin and directly north of the Illinois border.
+Located along the southwestern shoreline of Lake Michigan, the village is south of the city of Kenosha and north of the Wisconsin-Illinois border.
+It is part of the Kenosha, WI Metropolitan Statistical Area and the Chicago–Naperville, IL–IN–WI Combined Statistical Area.

-Although located just 37 mi south of Milwaukee, it is part of the U.S. Census Bureau's Chicago metropolitan area despite being 57 mi north of Chicago.
 Among its notable features are the RecPlex and Chiwaukee Prairie.
+Pleasant Prairie was home to 21,250 people at the 2020 census.

 History

 The Pleasant Prairie area was the center of Native American activity in pre-pioneer Wisconsin.
 Some of the earliest traces of Native American life in Wisconsin have been found along State Highway 32 and State Highway 165, Barnes Creek, and in the Carol Beach area.

 The early Native American campsites were located along what was once the shoreline of Lake Michigan.
 Pleasant Prairie also saw pioneers arrive in Wisconsin on the Jambeau Trail, now known as Green Bay Road.
 In addition, several natural historic sites such as the Chiwaukee Prairie and the Kenosha Sand Dunes lie undisturbed in Pleasant Prairie.